Customer service is the new cornerstone of competition among brands which can also help a company differentiate itself from its competitors.

 Our survey recorded high consumer satisfaction levels when they experienced proactive customer service.

 So, consumers like it and feel delighted when a company detects the issue on their own and takes charge to resolve it before the consumer faces the issue.
-This also means that it can be a great strategy for brands to build lasting and stronger business relationships with their customers.
+This also means that it can be a great strategy for brands to build lasting, stronger business relationships with customers

 Furthermore, we also discovered that proactive customer engagement can also change consumer’s perception of the brand in a positive way.